- What is CT Colonography?

 Who interprets the results and how do I get them?

 In some cases, information about whether you have polyps is available immediately.
-Some imaging centers are equipped to perform colonoscopy and polyp removal the same day as the CT colonography.
+Some imaging centers are equipped to perform colonoscopy and, if necessary, polyp removal the same day as the CT colonography.

 What are the benefits vs. risks?